-For LPe35000-series adapters only:
+For LPe35000-series, LPe32000-series, and LPe31000-series adapters only:

 In some cases, a firmware update requires either a firmware reset or a basic PCIe reset, depending on the features available in the new firmware.
 A firmware reset is performed automatically if it is needed, regardless of the operating system.
 A basic PCIe reset is also performed automatically, but only on the following Linux operating systems: